JsAntoPe/Pocket-CEP/performance.md

 artillery run EventArtillery.yml
 ```

+The script uses a file called Event.csv for the data.
+Each event is composed of an index, which is the number of the column, and the value, in my
+case a random number between 1 and 10.
+The value does not need to comply with this last rule, is just need to be a number.

 ### *server.py*

 This file represent the file that will take all the final complex events, and it will add the timestamp to each of them as they reach the